Davide Zappacosta: Return to Atalanta

-On 4 June 2014 Zappacosta returned to Atalanta for €900,000 fee, signing a four-year deal.
+On 4 June 2014, Zappacosta returned to Atalanta for €900,000 fee, signing a four-year deal.
 He made his official debut with Atalanta on 23 August 2014 against Pisa in a 2–0 win in the third qualifying round of the Coppa Italia.
 On 31 August 2014 Zappacosta made his debut in Serie A, starting in a 0–0 home draw against Hellas Verona.
 On 6 January 2015 he scored his first Serie A goal in the 37th minute of a 2–2 draw to Genoa.
 On 11 January, one week later, he scored his second goal in the 72nd minute of a 1–1 home draw against Chievo Verona.
 On 8 February, Zappacosta scored his third goal of the season in the 9th minute of a 3–2 away defeat against Fiorentina.
-He finished the 2014–15 season to Atalanta with 30 appearances, three goals and one assist.
+He finished the 2014–15 season at Atalanta with 30 appearances, three goals and one assist.

 Torino

 On 10 July 2015 he was sold to Torino, in the same transfer that brought the midfielder Daniele Baselli to Piedmont, for a total of €10 million transfer fee.
 On 20 September, Zappacosta made his debut for Torino as a substitute replacing Bruno Peres in the 76th minute of a 2–0 home win over Sampdoria.
 He scored his first goal for the club on 28 October during a 3–3 draw at home to Genoa.
-Zappacosta finished his first season to Torino with 26 appearances, one goal and one assist, and his second with 29 appearances, one goal and five assists.
+Zappacosta finished his first season at Torino with 26 appearances, one goal and one assist, and his second with 29 appearances, one goal and five assists.